QuaSi-Software/Documentation/docs/resie_component_parameters.md

 key_2 = "2"

 **C_configuration**
-C-configurations are only available as signle-row C-shapes, where the C is turned 90° anti-clockwise.
+C-configurations are only available as single-row C-shapes, where the C is turned 90° anti-clockwise.
 A C-shape is like an U-shape with some more probes at the top row attempting to close the U to form an open rectangle. `number_of_probes_x` and `number_of_probes_y` define the number of probes forming an unfilled single-row rectangle, while `key_2` defines the number of probes that are removed from the top end of the rectangle.
 If possible, they are removed symmetrically starting from the center.
 If that is not possible due to an uneven number, the single leftover probe is removed at the left side.

 <pre>
 Example: